Will-Java-FS/revlearn-backend-team1/README.md

 ### Production (Docker) Build

 1. Download Docker
-2. In your root directory, run
+2. In a terminal, navigate to this project's root directory, and run:
 ```
 docker compose up --build
 ```

-3. Docker should auto-build your project with the variables in your .env
+Docker will build the Spring Boot application, and the configured Postgres DB into two images, instantiate containers from the images, and start the containers.
+* Note: If you need to directly access the containerized Postgres DB (like through pgadmin4), it is mapped to your host machine's port 5433 (not 5432 like normal because that would conflict with local Postgres installations).
 ## API Documentation

 ### Swagger